plut/ConstructiveGeometry.jl/README.md

    hard, and some form of splines should be possible too), whereas such attempts in OpenSCAD often lead to “rewriting OpenSCAD in OpenSCAD”;
  - file I/O is easier to implement (and in more formats);
- - IGL's triangulated surfaces are likely faster than CGAL's Nef polyedra, although this package has not reached the “speed benchmarks” phase yet.
+ - IGL's triangulated surfaces are likely faster (and more adapted to CAD) than CGAL's Nef polyedra, although this package has not reached the “speed benchmarks” phase yet.

 On the other hand, one notable drawback of Julia (in particular with many dependencies) is the long “time-to-first-plot”.
-Once everything is loaded howerver, the second, third plots etc. are much faster.
+Once everything is loaded however, the second, third plots etc. are much faster.

 Reaching feature-parity (at least for static designs) is one of the first goals of this package.
-The next few steps in this direction include:
- - include the missing primitives: `import`, `text`;
- - include some way of highlighting parts of the design (OpenSCAD's `#` and `!` operators)
+The main missing parts for this are the primitives `import` and `text`.
+On the other hand, this package already provides a few constructions absent from (base) OpenSCAD, such as 3d offsetting or surface sweep.

 ## Future goals